Alvin Garrett

-Alvin Lynn Garrett (born October 1, 1956) is a former American football wide receiver in the National Football League (NFL) for the New York Giants and the Washington Redskins.
+Alvin Lynn Garrett (born October 1, 1956) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the New York Giants and the Washington Redskins.
+He won Super Bowl XVII with Washington in the 1982 season.

 College career

 Before his NFL career, he played college football at Angelo State University, leading the team in receiving in 1977 and 1978.
 In 1978, the team went 14-0 and won the NAIA Football National Championship, an experience Garrett called his best memory as a football player.
 Garett finished his two college seasons with 40 receptions for 839 yards and six touchdowns.

 Professional career

-Garrett was drafted in the 9th round of the 1979 NFL draft by the New York Giants.
-He played with them until November 1981, when he was cut near the end of the season and signed with Washington.
+Garrett was selected in the ninth round of the 1979 NFL draft by the San Diego Chargers.
+He played with the New York Giants from 1980 until November 1981, when he was cut near the end of the season and signed with Washington.

 Garrett is best known for replacing injured starter Art Monk in the 1982 NFL playoffs.
 Although he only caught one pass during the regular season, he caught 13 passes for 231 yards and four touchdowns in Washington's three playoff games.
-Then in Washington's 27-17 win in Super Bowl XVII, he caught two passes for 13 yards and another touchdown.
+Then in Washington's 27–17 win in Super Bowl XVII, Garrett caught two passes for 13 yards and another touchdown.
 He also ripped off a 44-yard run on a reverse play during the third quarter, setting a field goal by kicker Mark Moseley.
 At the time, it was the longest run by a receiver in Super Bowl history.

-His best season came in 1983 with the Redskins when he played in fifteen games, catching 25 receptions for 332 yards and one touchdown.
+Garrett's best season came in 1983 with the Redskins when he played in fifteen games, catching 25 receptions for 332 yards and one touchdown.
 He went on to catch a pass for 17 yards and gain 100 yards returning kickoffs in Super Bowl XVIII.

-He finished his five-season NFL career with 32 receptions for 412 yards and two touchdowns, 43 punt returns for 334 yards, and 50 kickoff returns for 1,013 yards in 55 games.
+Garrett finished his five-season NFL career with 32 receptions for 412 yards and two touchdowns, 43 punt returns for 334 yards, and 50 kickoff returns for 1,013 yards in 55 games.